 For the final version of the PDF, please use the

 jsys_camera_ready.tex template.
 Please note that the final version should use the

 jsys_camera_ready package (

-jsys_camera_ready.tex does this by default).
+jsys_camera_ready.tex does this by default) and that the title should not be prefixed with the paper type.
 The final version should also include the authors and their affiliation.
 We strongly encourage including ORCIDs.

-The final version should be uploaded using the “Revision” button on OpenReview.
-Please leave a comment indicating the final version has been uploaded (this is important to notify the Area Chair).
+The final version should be uploaded using the “Final version” button on OpenReview.
+Please leave a comment (“Official Comment” button) indicating that the final version has been uploaded (this is important to notify the Area Chair).

 One of the authors, on behalf of all authors, must sign this publication agreement, and mail it to

 Once the PDF and the signed agreement are received, we will publish the final PDF on the website within two business days.